hulvdan/cookier/TASKS_HULVDAN.md

-x new run: build: selecting build -> switching to weapons x new run: weapon: show them x new run: weapon: show weapon details
+x new run: build: selecting build -> switching to weapons x new run: weapon: show them x new run: weapon: show weapon details x new run: weapon: if newly selected build doesn't have previously selected weapon -> reset weapon

-* new run: weapon: if newly selected build doesn't have previously selected weapon -> reset weapon
+* ui nav: upgrades: going from upgrades to reroll and returning back should set the same preferred index
 * new run: weapon:
 * new run: weapon:
 * new run: weapon: